 Now you’re down to bare bones of the chair.
 On my chair, all the interior parts were, for the most part, in great condition.
-That isn’t always the case, however.
+That isn’t always the case, however when you try to upholster an old chair.
 Sometimes you’ll run into out-of-whack springs, or need to replace webbing.

 TIP: Use either needle-nose pliers or locking pliers to hold a tiny nail so that you can hit it with your hammer and not your fingers!!

 I love to see wood refinished to its former glory, but this one was telling me to paint it – my most used finish.
 In order to do that, you’ll need to sand out any imperfections and give the wood some “teeth” that the paint can stick to.

 I used an electric sander for larger imperfections and hand sanded to give it teeth.
 Typically a fine paper is all you need, like 180 grit or finer(the higher the number the smaller the grain of sand, which results in a finer finish)